Aseel0Shaikh/Self-Driving-Car/Interview Q&A.md

 The main difference from EKF is that in EKF we take only one point i.e. mean and approximate, while the unscented Kalman filter (UKF) uses a deterministic sampling technique known as the unscented transformation (UT) to pick a minimal set of sample points (called sigma points) around the mean.
 The sigma points are then propagated through the nonlinear functions, from which a new mean and covariance estimate are then formed.

-### In what cases will you prefer an EKF over a UKF.
+### In what cases will you prefer an EKF over a UKF?

 The unscented Kalman filter has a slightly better performance than the extended Kalman filter when used as a fusion method in a positioning module of an integrated navigation information system.